maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ```

 This was pretty easy.
 We just pass our `labelFromMirror` the mirror as an argument and it will use the `constValue`
-function that we discussed before to summon the value from the type level.
+method that we discussed before to summon the value from the type-level.
 The keyword `inline` is needed here because
 the compiler needs to resolve `constValue` statically and inline it at compiletime which the keyword makes
 possible.